replicatedcom/support-bundle/hack/docs/schema.md

 #### Type: object

-__Options as would be passed to `docker stack services`Options for filtering stack tasks__
+__Options as would be passed to `docker stack ps`Options for filtering stack tasksOptions for filtering stack tasks__

-Required: Filters, Filters, Filters
+Required:

 | Name    | Type    | Description | Example |
 | ------- | ------- | ----------- | ------- |